NCAlgebra/NC/README.md

 	<< NCGBTEST

-IMPORTANT: this version of `NCGB` is no longer being maintained.
+IMPORTANT: this version of `NCGB` is no longer supported.
 In many cases the `NCGBX` implementation is as fast if not faster than the old `NCGB`.

 ## Reporting Bugs